 Thrive is our academic differentiation program for all students in K-12.
 We provide extra supports or challenges based on students' individual needs to help them thrive in every class.
 In Middle School and Upper School, all of our classes are structured in a way that provides everyday differentiated instruction for our students.
 Our students who need academic support can enroll in small-ratio math classes, a general academic support class, and/or our Thrive Dyslexia class.
 Our Learning Specialists primarily provide academic support for students specifically enrolled in our Thrive Support classes; however, their reach expands to all students who need support throughout the school year.
 Our Upper School students can enroll in Honors, Advanced Placement, and/or Dual Enrollment classes to enhance their learning of specific content areas.
-In an effort to extend these opportunities to our Middle School students, beginning with the 2023-2024 school year, qualifying sixth grade students will have the opportunity to enhance their learning through a STEM Enrichment class.
+In an effort to extend these opportunities to our Middle School, qualifying students will have the opportunity to enhance their learning through a Thrive extension class.